Regional Communication Aid Service (RCAS)

 How do I access the service?

-Most referrals are made by local speech and language therapists who would be involved in your assessment and supporting you to learn how to use the communication aid.
+Most referrals are made by local speech and language therapists who are involved in your assessment and supporting you to learn how to use the communication aid.

 The Regional Communication Aid Service can be contacted by telephone, email or in writing.